pwangy/phase-1-project-poke/README.md

 ## Try it out
 [Pok&#233;mon Team Builder](https://pwangy.github.io/phase-1-project-poke/)

+Search, filter, and scroll your way through our Pokemon database featuring all 151 original Pokemon from the Kanto region!
+Click a Pokemon from the list to delve into its traits.
+Drag and Drop Pokemon to the top of the page to forge your dream team of 1st Generation Pokemon!

 ## Deliverables
 - [x] Your app must be a HTML/CSS/JS frontend that accesses data from a public API or from a db.json file using json-server.